-Umbigo [“Bellybutton”] is an art, culture, fashion and lifestyle glossy print magazine published quarterly with a daily updated online presence.
+Umbigo [“Bellybutton”] is an art and culture print magazine published quarterly with a daily updated online presence.

 From the fresh and classy design and high print quality to in-depth articles and an eye for a place on the coffee table, Umbigo is a media resource that stands out in the crowd.